-2023 marks The Redfern Gallery’s centenary year.
+2023 marked The Redfern Gallery’s centenary year.
 Founded at Redfern House, Bond Street, the gallery moved to its current premises, Cork Street in 1936.
 It is one of the longest-established dealers of Modern British and Contemporary art in London.

 Throughout its illustrious 100-year history, The Redfern Gallery has continued to set trends, launch the careers of major artists, and organise landmark exhibitions.